satsensort/GITEST/git-sidenotes.md

 5. git commit #on branch bug-fix
 6. git checkout master #switch to master branch from bug-fix
 7. git merge bug-fix #It would replace the contents of sample.md file from bug-fix branch to Master branch

+# Git log - To view log details of all branches on a Single Line.

+git log --all --decorate --oneline

+# Fixing Git Conflicts between local and remote repositories

+The simplest way to fix a conflict is to pick either the local or remote version by using git checkout --theirs Quotes.txt or git checkout --ours Quotes.txt.
+If you need more control, manually edit the file(s) like normal.
+Once the files are in the desired state, checkout either manually or by using Git.
+Stage and commit the changes.
+When committing, a default commit message is created with details of the merge and the conflicted files.